 - Graphs, figures, tables, charts, maps, and photographs must be suitably sharp and clear for reproduction on microfilm and must be suitable for binding.

-References, Citations, and Bibliography
+Footnotes and Endnotes, Citations, and Bibliography

 - Footnotes at the bottom of the page, endnotes at the ends of chapters or at the end of the manuscript.
 Number notes consecutively.
 When notes are at the end of chapters, each chapter's notes should begin with the number one (1).
 Be consistent throughout and conform to generally accepted practice in the discipline.